sparkoo/sparkoo.github.io/_drafts/2016-12-20-java9-optional.markdown

 categories: java9 optional api
 ---

 **Optional** was introduced in Java8.
-It became very useful to define cleaner APIs, where we can define whether return value from method can be null.
-Another usage is alternative syntax to `if` statement and we would find more. *Optional* has got 3 new methods in *Java9* so let's look what new we can do with it.
+It became very useful to define cleaner API, where we can define whether return value from method can be null.
+Another usage is alternative syntax to `if` statement and we would probably find some more. *Optional* has got 3 new methods in *Java9* so let's look what new we can do with it.

 <!--more-->